Iain Softley: Career

 In 2010, Softley directed a stage adaptation of Backbeat, which was co-written with Stephen Jeffreys.
 It premiered at the Citizens Theatre in Glasgow, before transferring to the Duke of York's Theatre, in London and then subsequently Toronto, Los Angeles and Berlin.

-In 2016, it was announced that Softley will direct Icarus, based on the life of British/American astronaut, Michael Foale, which Softley has developed with writers Hilary Thompson and Laurence Coriat.
-He will co-produce the project through his company, Forthcoming Films.
+In 2016, it was announced that Softley would direct Icarus, based on the life of British/American astronaut, Michael Foale, which Softley had developed with writers Hilary Thompson and Laurence Coriat.
+He would co-produce the project through his company, Forthcoming Films.
 Softley attended Queens' College, Cambridge at the same time as Foale.

 Aside from his work in film, Softley has also worked in television.
 In 2012, he directed the short film, The Man, as part of Sky Arts' Playhouse Presents strand.
 The film was a satirical take on the clandestine Bilderberg Group and starred Stellan Skarsgard, Zoe Wannamaker, Hayley Atwell and Stephen Fry.
 In 2015, the BBC broadcast a two-part adaptation of author Sadie Jones' novel The Outcast which Softley also directed.
 The film was warmly received by The Guardian, with Julia Raeside writing: "The tone set by Iain Softley's beautifully restrained direction and the careful use of music creates a real feeling of loss from the start, just as in the book, but he somehow avoids all hammy visual foreshadowing and narrative signposting, so often used to gee a plot along".

 Softley also directed the Disney+ short film The Shepherd, which stars John Travolta and is an adaptation of Frederick Forsyth's novel The Shepherd.